UltraEngine/Documentation/CPP_appkit.md

 The *Source* folder contains source code files used in your project.
 The *Plugins* folder contains optional plugins your application can load and use.
 The *Themes* folder contains color themes your application can load to change its appearance.

 Open the Visual Studio solution (.sln) file to begin programming with Ultra App Kit.

+## Programming with Ultra App Kit @@

+The documentation here contains hundreds of examples for every available command in the SDK.
+If you are just getting started we suggest the beginner tutorials [here](.).